Google's Guide: https://developers.google.com/identity/protocols/oauth2/service-account

-- In the Google Cloud Platform, use the sidebar to go to the "API & Services" dashboard
+- Use the sidebar to go to the "API & Services" dashboard

-- Search "Google Sheets" and click on it.
+- Search "Google Docs" and click on it.

 - Click "ENABLE".

-- Return to the Xkit Google Sheets Service Account connector page.
+- Return to the Xkit Google Docs Service Account connector page.

 - Select the requested Scopes and click "Save".

-You've now successfully connected Google Sheets Service Account with Xkit!
+You've now successfully connected Google Docs Service Account with Xkit!